benmarwick/doctr/README.md

 #>     There are 2 classes that represent less than 50% of the total
 ```

-Finally we could compare multiple versions of a table over time
+Finally we could compare multiple versions of a table over time with the help of `compare`

 ```r
 X_jan %>% compare(X_feb) %>% issues()